-Find the answer to your building control question.
 Find an answer to your building control question below.
-Or get in touch to ask us directly.
+Looking for general advice to start your project?
+Or simply get in touch with your local building control team to ask them directly.

 You'll need a regularisation certificate for any unauthorised building work.
 This is a retrospective application that your local authority will issue.